osm-search/Nominatim/test/README.md

 They require a preimported test database, which consists of the import of a planet extract.
 The polygons defining the extract can be found in the test/testdb directory.
 There is also a reduced set of wikipedia data for this extract, which you need to import as well.
+For Tiger tests the data of South Dakota is required.
+Get the Tiger files `46*`.

 The official test dataset is derived from the 160725 planet.
 Newer planets are likely to work as well but you may see isolated test